Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 # DeepTL-Lane-Change-Classification
 Infers the risk level of lane change video clips with deep learning.
 Utilizes deep transfer learning (TL) and spatiotemporal networks.
-The related paper is accepted for publication in IEEE ITSC 2019.
-The preprint of the article is available at https://arxiv.org/abs/1906.02859
+The related paper was presented in IEEE ITSC 2019 and the preprint of the article is available at https://arxiv.org/abs/1906.02859

 ## Features: